Suspect allegedly spits in MTA bus driver's face

-BROOKLYN (WABC) --Police are searching for this man who's accused of spitting in an MTA bus driver's face.
+BROOKLYN (WABC) --Police are searching for a man who's accused of spitting in an MTA bus driver's face.

 The two apparently got in a dispute near Fulton Street and Franklin Avenue aboard the bus.